ESPRI-Mod/hermes-client/docs/usage.rst

 prodiguer-client-metrics-fetch-columns
 ----------------------------

-Fetches columns associated with a set of metrics from remote repository.
+Fetches columns associated with a set of simulation metrics from remote repository.

 **-g, --group**